neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 ### 5. Favorite Page

-The Favorite page will display a list of all favorited art pieces.
+The Favorite page will display a list of all favorite art pieces.
 Each art piece will show its image, artist’s name, title, and a favorite button.

 Users should be able to save their favorite art pieces both on the Gallery page and the Detail page.